-The best part about an ideal help desk tool is that it integrates seamlessly with your knowledge base and live chat.
-This trinity of three powerful tools opens doors for agents to resolve tickets through a convenient channel.
+The best part about a help desk tool is that it integrates seamlessly with your knowledge base and live chat.
+This trinity of three powerful tools opens all doors for agents to resolve tickets promptly, even while working remotely.

 - Are we getting more tickets?

 - How many tickets are we replying to?